 Thus, combining the likelihood and the prior, the unnormalized log posterior can be written as:

 The objective then becomes to maximize this log posterior.
-Since we are not going to use a heirarchical Bayesian Model in our example we can drop all terms in our log posterior that are not dependent on DD or f(x)f(x) as they will be constants.
+Since we are not going to use a heirarchical Bayesian Model in our example we can drop all terms in our log posterior that are not dependent on or as they will be constants.
 Leaving us with the following function to maximize:

 Bridging Theory and Practice: Python Implementation